 The Cambridge Society of Kent

-The Cambridge Society of Kent, founded in 1983, comprises well over a hundred members and customarily holds four meetings a year.
+The Cambridge Society of Kent, founded in 1983, comprises around 100 members and customarily holds four meetings a year.
 The AGM in October, traditionally held at a school in Kent, is followed by a forty-five minute talk by a distinguished outside speaker and lunch.

 New applicants for membership will be made most welcome.